 and can be found on the European vinyl pressing

-can be found on the old bootleg LP's From
+can also be found on the old bootleg LP's From

 The Beach To The Bayou and Special